manujsinghwal/insights-from-uber-supply-and-demand-data/README.md

 3. What percentages of all zeroes during the two week period occurred on 5.weekend (Friday at 5 pm to Sunday at 3 am)?
 Tip: The local time value is the start of the hour (e.g. 15 is the hour from 3:00pm - 4:00pm)
 4. What is the weighted average ratio of completed trips per driver during the two week period?
 Tip: "Weighted average" means your answer should account for the total trip volume in each hour to determine the most accurate number in whole period.
 5. True or False: Driver supply always increases when demand increases during the two week period.
 Tip: Visualize the data to confirm your answer if needed.
-6. In which 72 hour period is the ratio of Zeroes to Eyeballs the highest?
-7. If you could add 5 drivers to any single hour of every day during the two week period, which hour should you add them to?
+6. If you could add 5 drivers to any single hour of every day during the two week period, which hour should you add them to?
 Hint: Consider both rider eyeballs and driver supply when choosing
-8. True or False: There is exactly two weeks of data in this analysis
+7. True or False: There is exactly two weeks of data in this analysis
-9. Looking at the data from all two weeks, which time might make the most sense to consider a true "end day" instead of midnight? (i.e when are supply and demand at both their natural minimums) Tip: Visualize the data to confirm your answer if needed.
+8. Looking at the data from all two weeks, which time might make the most sense to consider a true "end day" instead of midnight? (i.e when are supply and demand at both their natural minimums) Tip: Visualize the data to confirm your answer if needed.

 # Data Description
 To answer the above question, use the dataset from the file uber.csv.
 For example, consider the row 11 from this dataset: